corybrunson/ordr/README.md

-Ordination overlaps with regression and with dimension reduction, which can be [contrasted to clustering and classification](https://towardsdatascience.com/supervised-vs-unsupervised-learning-14f68e32ea8d) in that they assign continuous rather than discrete values to data elements [^3].
+Ordination overlaps with regression and with dimension reduction, which can be [contrasted to clustering and classification](https://towardsdatascience.com/supervised-vs-unsupervised-learning-14f68e32ea8d) in that they assign continuous rather than categorical values to data elements [^3].

 Most ordination techniques decompose a numeric rectangular data set into